Sunday, December 24, 2017

-In the sixth month: This is a precise moment for those who have read the previous page of the Gospel, the meeting of the angel Gabriel with Zachary in the temple.
+In the sixth month: This is a precise moment for those who have read the previous page of the Gospel, the meeting of the angel Gabriel with Zechariah in the temple.
 But for Mary, unbeknownst to her, this sixth month is her “today”.
-As it was for her so it is for us, there is a unique today, the time of invitation to enter into the project planned for us.
-But this today is not an isolated time, it is connected to the times of others, each unique and unrepeatable, a today to be set alongside the other todays until such time as the Word of God is fulfilled.
+As it was for her so it is for us.
+There is a unique today, the time of invitation to enter into the plan for us.
+This today is not an isolated time; it is connected to the times of others, each unique and unrepeatable, a today to be set alongside the other todays until such time as the Word of God is fulfilled.
 The way of grace is very linear.
 The subject is God.
 The term of reference: a virgin.
 The intermediary: the angel Gabriel.
 Everything is named: the city is called Nazareth; the virgin: Mary; the man to whom she is betrothed: Joseph.
 Everything has a precise historical setting.
-The sixth month is that of Elisabeth’s pregnancy.
+The sixth month is that of Elizabeth’s pregnancy.
 The virgin is the betrothed bride.
 Joseph is of the House of David.
-God does not come haphazardly, he comes within the parameters already in existence, those human, drawn by people who have names.
+God does not come haphazardly; He comes within what is already in existence, drawn by people who have names.

 v.
-28. He went in and said to her, ‘Rejoice, you who enjoy God’s favour!
-The Lord is with you’.
+28. He went in and said to her, “Rejoice, you who enjoy God’s favor!
+The Lord is with you.”.

 v.
 29. She was deeply disturbed by these words and asked herself what this greeting could mean.

 v.
-30. The angel said to her: “Mary, do not be afraid; you have won God’s favour.
+30. The angel said to her: “Mary, do not be afraid; you have won God’s favor.

 Mary’s fear is the amazement of all little ones who are surprised at being the object of attention from someone important.
 And if this someone is God, how great then is that fear?
 So great that one feels one’s utter smallness and that one has everything from the free gift of love.

-The divine plan is revealed: to conceive and bring to light and to name him.
-The Saviour is already there, in the words of the angel.
+The divine plan is revealed: to conceive and bring this to light and to name Him.
+The Savior is already there, in the words of the angel.
 How wonderful!
 Centuries and centuries of waiting are fulfilled in these two syllables: Jesus.

-When the Lord approaches a person to call that person to take participate in his thoughts of redemption, he does so completely.
-What remains still obscure is the manner of the human cooperation, because the person remains free to concretise the fulfilment of God’s thought.
-The point of departure is: an “unforeseen” son.
-The destination is: the Son of the Most High, who will sit on the throne of David and will reign forever.
+When the Lord approaches a person to call that person to participate in His thoughts of redemption, He does so completely.
+What remains still obscure is the manner of human cooperation, because the person remains free to put into practice the fulfillment of God’s thought.
+The point of departure is an “unforeseen” son.
+The destination is the Son of the Most High, who will sit on the throne of David and will reign forever.
 The means for accomplishing this is your person.
 Now it is up to you to become the protagonist.

-Mary asks of the angel the how of the fulfilment of the will of God.
-She does not doubt God, she knows that the Word pronounced by God is always possible.
-The how is what concerns her, what she is being called to be.
+Mary asks of the angel the “how” of the fulfilment of the will of God.
+She does not doubt God; she knows that the Word pronounced by God is always possible.
+The “how” is what concerns her, to what she is being called to be.
 She is certain that her desire and intention of not “knowing man” will continue, because God does not cancel the plans of his children, drawn up by their most authentic desires.
 She knows that her plan will fit into the plan just heard.
 But she does not know how it will happen.
 And so she simply asks to do exactly what has been asked of her.

 The angel explains.
-Mary will simply have to accept, because it will be the Spirit who will descend in her, it will be the Most High who will overshadow her, and the Holy one will be born.
+Mary will simply have to accept, because it will be the Spirit who will descend on her, it will be the Most High who will overshadow her, and the Holy One will be born.

-The experience of Elizabeth told by the angel to Mary is nothing more than an occasion of connecting with history.
-Mary must have already known of Elizabeth, because both were preparing the way for the fulfilment of promise made to Israel: John the voice, Jesus the spouse.
-It is the same project.
+The experience of Elizabeth told by the angel to Mary is an occasion to connect with history.
+Mary must have already known of Elizabeth, because both were preparing the way for the fulfillment of promise made to Israel: John the voice, Jesus the spouse.
+It is the same plan.

 Mary’s reply is essential: Here I am.
-Her concentration on the Word pronounced to her is so great that she can only feel that she is a “servant”, a useful instrument in the concrete realisation of the will of the Father.
-Let it happen to me… this is nothing like a passive yes, it is a yes aware of the greatness of her involvement, a yes so deep that it brings forth the face of God in human features.
+Her concentration on the Word announced to her is so great that she can only feel that she is a “servant”, a useful instrument in the realization of the will of the Father.
+Let it happen to me… this is nothing like a passive yes, it is a yes that is aware of the greatness of her involvement, a yes so deep that it brings forth the face of God in human features.

 My heart exults in Yahweh,